TolgaTatli/Moon/_posts/2016-03-21-moon-theme.md

 See a [live version of Moon](http://taylantatli.github.io/Moon) hosted on GitHub.

 ## Site Setup
-A quick checklist of the files youâ€™ll want to edit to get up and running.
+A quick checklist of the files you?™ll want to edit to get up and running.

 ### Site Wide Configuration
 `_config.yml` is your friend.
 Open it up and personalize it.
 Most variables are self explanatory but here's an explanation of each if needed: